ArunSolomon/SQL-Interview-Questions/README.md

 </details>
 <br>

-### b.
+### c.
 Finding the top 2 maximum and minimum salaries of each department❓

 <details><summary>
 :arrow_forward: View Answer